tikv/website/content/docs/apis.md

 The value returned at this point is a `Future`.
 It needs to be resolved before we can directly make calls.
 This is because the client must create a connection with the cluster.

-If your application is syncronous you can call`.wait()` to block the current task until the future is resolved.
-If your application is asyncronous you might have better ways of dealing with this.
+If your application is syncronous you can call `.wait()` to block the current task until the future is resolved.
+If your application is asyncronous you might have better ways (eg a Tokio reactor) of dealing with this.

 ```rust
 let client = unconnected_client.wait()?; // Block and resolve the future.
 ```

-With a connected client, you'll be able to make requests from TiKV.
+With a connected client, you'll be able to send requests to TiKV.
 This client supports both singlular or batch operations.

 You can find the full documentation for the client (and all your dependencies) by running: